mda2894/portfolio/README.md

 # portfolio
-A small demonstration of my various computational skills
+A small demonstration of my various computational and statistical skills